Orbital Fracture

 -

 A wide range of ocular trauma can occur concomitant with orbital fractures.
 The ocular Sequelae of mid-facial fractures are usually considered to be edema and ecchymosis of the soft tissues, subconjunctival hemorrhage, diplopia, iritis, retinal edema, Ptosis, enophthalmos, ocular muscle paresis, mechanical restriction of ocular movement and nasolacrimal disturbances.
 More severe injuries such as optic nerve trauma and retinal detachments have also been reported.
-Described rates of intraocular injury range from 1% to nearly 70%
+Noted rates of intraocular injury range from 1% to nearly 70%

 -